Skip to content

 3. Maintenance: An optional standardization script is available at scripts/migrate_data_format.py.

-1. Store extended nutrients in a DynamoDB Map extendedNutrients on both Meal and DaySummary.
+1. Storage: Extended nutrients are stored in a DynamoDB Map extendedNutrients on both Meal and DaySummary.

-• Details: See the ADR 001: Flexible Nutrient Schema for technical implementation details.
+• Details: See the ADR 001: Flexible Nutrient Schema for full technical rationale.

 5. Time Logic (The "4 AM Rule")